 Which FYLF clades have been listed under the California ESA?

-The listing decision by the CDFW has designated three clades as endangered and two clades as threatened.
+The CDFW’s listing decision designated three clades as endangered and two clades as threatened.
 The endangered clades include Southwest/South Coast, West/Central Coast, and East/Southern Sierra.
 Threatened clades include Feather River and Northeast/Northern Sierra.
-The Northwest/North Coast clade has been determined to not be under any threat of extinction or endangerment in the near future.
+The CDFW determined the Northwest/North Coast clade to not be under any threat of extinction or endangerment in the near future.

 How will this foothill yellow-legged frog listing affect my project?

 The San Jose Water Company needed to permit water diversions on various creeks in the Saratoga Creek and Los Gatos Creek watersheds.
-Wildlife agencies had presumed that at least five of the involved creeks provided potential FYLF habitat, and that flows in those streams must be managed to support FYLF breeding and larval development.
-Dudek biologists conducted detailed habitat assessments on the creeks, including monitoring of flow rates and water temperature, and found that only one of the five creeks had potential to support FYLF.
+Wildlife agencies presumed that at least five of the involved creeks provided potential FYLF habitat and that flows in those streams must be managed to support FYLF breeding and larval development.
+Considering CDFW’s foothill yellow-legged frog listing, Dudek biologists conducted detailed habitat assessments on the creeks, including monitoring flow rates and water temperature, and found that only one of the five creeks had the potential to support FYLF.

-Dudek has more than 12 biologists throughout California experienced in conducting foothill yellow-legged frog habitat assessment, visual encounter surveys, as well as handling and relocation of the species.
-For more information, contact Mike Henry.
+Dudek has more than 12 biologists throughout California who are staying abreast of the developments concerning federal foothill yellow-legged frog listing status.
+Our amphibian biologists are experienced in conducting foothill yellow-legged frog habitat assessment and visual encounter surveys, as well as handling and relocation of the species.